 People who have committed Medicaid fraud can be punished with penalties with an intensity corresponding to the seriousness of the fraud perpetrated.
 The defendant in Medicaid fraud can face up to few months to five years or even life imprisonment in jail, especially if it has caused physical injury or death of the patient.
 The defendant can also be given probation term during which he/she has to abide by all the probation guidelines, attend probation meetings, and meet the employment standards set for the probation period.

 In many cases of Medicaid fraud, the defendants have to face the jail term as well as pay the fine or either of the one.
 In some of the cases, the fines can run into tens of thousands of dollars.
 The physicians charged with Medicaid fraud due to faulty administration may also face administrative sanctions.
 In some of the cases, the doctor’s license may also be canceled or they may be barred from participating in the Medicaid program.
-Hiring an experienced criminal attorney specializing in Medicaid fraud is an ideal solution to glide through the legal hassles when charged with Medicaid fraud or reporting its abuse with you as a victim.
+Hiring an experienced NYC medicaid fraud lawyer specializing in Medicaid fraud is an ideal solution to glide through the legal hassles when charged with Medicaid fraud or reporting its abuse with you as a victim.

 Definitely one of the best, if not the best, nyc medicaid fraud lawyer